How Many Girls Must Die Before Liberia Stops FGM?

 Significantly, in examining Liberia’s report in 2014, the CEDAW Committee urged the government “to criminalize female genital mutilation in the Children Law and introduce sanctions commensurate with the crime to ensure that the practice is prohibited in all circumstances and will be eradicated.”
 It also requested that Liberia “remove the element of consent from the domestic violence bill and ensure that the bill is used to prosecute and adequately punish perpetrators of FGM.”

-The Committee also encouraged Liberia to “extend and accelerate implementation of programmes designed to sensitize and provide alternate sources of income for those who perform FGM” and to “strengthen its awareness-raising and educational efforts, targeted at both women and men, including government officials at all levels, chiefs and other traditional and community leaders...to eliminate the practice of female genital mutilation and its underlying cultural justification.”
+The Committee also encouraged Liberia to “extend and accelerate the implementation of programs designed to sensitize and provide alternate sources of income for those who perform FGM” and to “strengthen its awareness-raising and educational efforts, targeted at both women and men, including government officials at all levels, chiefs, and other traditional and community leaders...to eliminate the practice of female genital mutilation and its underlying cultural justification.”

 Bolstering this, at an international event on gender equality in 2015, President Johnson-Sirleaf publicly stated that "too many of our countries have yet to muster the courage to ban the irreparable harm inflicted by genital mutilation on young girls in traditional societies".
 However, to date, no action has been taken to ban FGM in Liberia.
 Over 58% of Liberian women have undergone FGM.